Loading…

 Built-In Messaging — Communicate directly with your students inside Gradus.
 Answer questions, give feedback on compositions, and guide their work.

-The curriculum itself is already complete — 38 fully developed lessons spanning six stages, from first melody to full orchestration.
+The curriculum itself is already complete — twelve stages of study, from first interval to full orchestra and an original capstone.
 Every lesson includes explanations, interactive exercises, listening assignments, and composition prompts.

 To get started, click Sign In above, create an account with the Teacher role, and you’ll have your dashboard ready in seconds.